VarunSai-DVS/data-streaming-pipeline/README.md

-# IoT Data Streaming Pipeline 🚀
+# Clickstream Data Streaming Pipeline 🚀

 A fully open-source real-time data streaming platform built on AWS infrastructure using Kafka, Apache Spark, PostgreSQL, S3, Prometheus, and Grafana.
-This project simulates IoT sensor data and processes it through a scalable, fault-tolerant pipeline for storage, analysis, and visualization.
+This project simulates clickstream data and processes it through a scalable, fault-tolerant pipeline for storage, analysis, and visualization.

 ## 🌐 Project Overview

-This project demonstrates how to build a real-time IoT data pipeline using open-source tools on AWS EC2 infrastructure.
+This project demonstrates how to build a real-time clickstream data pipeline using open-source tools on AWS EC2 infrastructure.
 Key objectives:

-- Ingest sensor data using Kafka
+- Ingest clickstream data using Kafka
 - Process data in near real-time using Apache Spark
 - Store raw data in S3 and transformed data in PostgreSQL
 - Monitor system performance using Prometheus and Grafana